 Jamison listed grievances against the Federal government and then said:

-This evening, delegates approved a resolution: “That it is the opinion of this Convention that the State of South Carolina should forthwith secede from the Federal Union, known as the United States of America.”
+Former South Carolina Governor John H. Adams introduced men from Alabama and Mississippi, who announced that their governors had asked them to attend.
+The delegates then approved a resolution: “That it is the opinion of this Convention that the State of South Carolina should forthwith secede from the Federal Union, known as the United States of America.”
 Another resolution was approved to draft an ordinance of secession by a vote of 159 to 0.
-But before this could be done, the convention adjourned due to a smallpox breakout in Columbia and reconvened at Charleston’s Institute Hall the next day.
+A committee of 21 delegates was assigned the task of drafting the ordinance.

 “We, the People of the State of South Carolina, in Convention assembled, do declare and ordain, and it is hereby declared and ordained, That the Ordinance adopted by us in Convention on the twenty-third day of May, in the year of our Lord one thousand seven hundred and eighty-eight, whereby the Constitution of the United States of America was ratified, and also all Acts, and parts of Acts, of the General Assembly of this State, ratifying amendments of the said Constitution, are hereby repealed; and that the union now subsisting between South Carolina and other States, under the name of ‘The United States of America’ is hereby dissolved.”

-The pandemonium drowned out the minority of people who opposed secession and feared what hardships it could bring.
-Respected Unionist Judge James L. Petigru said, “I tell you there is a fire; they have this day set a blazing torch to the temple of constitutional liberty, and, please God, we shall have no more peace forever.”
+The pandemonium drowned out the small minority who opposed secession and feared the hardships it might bring.
+Respected Unionist Judge James L. Petigru met a friend amid the noise and asked, “Where’s the fire?”
+The friend replied that it was just a celebration of secession, not a fire.
+Petigru answered, “I tell you there is a fire!
+They have this day set a blazing torch to the temple of constitutional liberty, and, please God, we shall have no more peace forever.”